No shortage of points scored inside the NBA’s bubble

 “It’s a very weird dynamic,” Lakers star LeBron James said.
 “I haven’t played in an empty gym in a very, very long time.
 It’s been a very long time since no one has been watching me play the game.
 I’m just trying to find that rhythm and lock in.”

 Put simply, it is taking a ton of points to win.
 Entering the bubble, San Antonio had been 58-5 under coach Gregg Popovich when scoring 125 points or more; the Spurs are 0-2 at Disney when scoring that many.
-And entering Sunday, there had been 54 games completed in the bubble — with the winning team scoring at least 100 points in all 54 of them.
+And through Sunday, there had been 61 games completed in the bubble — with the winning team scoring at least 100 points in all 61 of them.

 “I think shooting travels,” New Orleans’ J.J.
 Redick said.
 “If you can make shots, you can make shots. ...
 I’ve shot in high school gyms.
 I’ve shot in civic centers.
 I’ve shot in arenas.
 I’ve shot in basements of Catholic administrative buildings.
 If you can make shots, you can make shots.”